sUSDS (SUSDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 sUSDS Historical Price

-According to the latest data gathered on sUSDS live price page, the current price of sUSDS is 1.05USD.
-The circulating supply of sUSDS(SUSDS) is 2.85B SUSDS , giving it a market capitalization of $2.99B.
+According to the latest data gathered on sUSDS live price page, the current price of sUSDS is 1.051USD.
+The circulating supply of sUSDS(SUSDS) is 3.06B SUSDS , giving it a market capitalization of $3.22B.

 The sUSDS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SUSDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.